Travelling Abroad for Refugees

 Important

-If you reside in Germany as an asylum-seeker, recognised refugee, or an individual entitled to subsidiary protection or a national ban on deportation, it is not advisable to your home country.
+If you reside in Germany as an asylum-seeker, recognised refugee, or an individual entitled to subsidiary protection or a national ban on deportation, it is not advisable to your country of origin.
 If the Immigration Office or the BAMF learns about you visiting your country, they can initiate a revocation procedure, which could result in you losing your right of residence in Germany.

 Similar topics